A discrete approach to Dirichlet L-functions, their special values and zeros: Introduction

 Note that in the asymptotics above, for $s$ in the critical strip, the values of the Dirichlet $L$-function involved are all outside the critical strip.
 So in some sense, the existence of Siegel zeros is linked to certain values of $L$ outside of the critical strip.

 Not only is there a connection via the sign, or the vanishing, of $L_n(s,\chi)$, to zeros of $L(s,\chi)$, but there is a more surprising connection.
-Indeed, the Riemann Hypothesis (RH) in question is equivalent to a graph zeta- or $L$-function asymptotic functional equations.
+Indeed, the Riemann Hypothesis (RH) in question is equivalent to graph zeta- or $L$-function asymptotic functional equations.
 It has been established in the following cases: \begin{itemize} \item $\zeta(s)$ in \cite{FK17}, \item $L(s,\chi)$ for primitive even Dirichlet character $\chi$ in \cite{F16} \item the Dedekind zeta function of the field of Gaussian rationals in \cite{MV22} (requiring a $9$-point Laplacian). \end{itemize}

 In each case, the form and algebra of the proofs differ.
-Therefore it does not seem to be a one-time accident.
 In all cases, it relies on nontrivial monotonicity results of Matiyasevich-Saidak-Zvengrowski \cite{MSZ14}.
 To this list we can now add the odd character version, which completes the picture in the $1$-dimensional case.
 Let

 Note that apart from the $2^s n^{-s}$, these fudge factors are what is needed to complete the corresponding Dirichlet $L$-function to have its functional equation in the symmetric form:

 The factor $w_{\chi}$ involves a Gauss sum, and has modulus $1$ if $\chi$ is primitive, see section \ref{sec:GRH} below.
 We obtain: